Why should you use competitive analysis?

 All (top) competitors in one place

-Media monitoring tools are great in the way they make it possible for you to keep all the competitors and the collected data in one place, and yet distinctly separated.
+Media monitoring tools are great in that they make it possible for you to keep all the competitors and the collected data in one place, and yet distinctly separated.

 The second a media outlet or a social media profile mentions the competitors you are tracking, that mention will appear in your feed.
 You can even set up alerts that notify you about new mentions, usually through email, but you can also integrate media monitoring tools with Slack or Trello (depending on the media monitoring tool).

 Daily overview of mentions via email

-Knowing the latest news
+Keep up with the latest news

 This continues well on the previous point.
 It pertains to what the competition itself publishes.
 This includes new product announcements, updates on product upgrades, marketing campaigns, new content, open positions, pricing, etc.

-You can even track exclusively their website or social media profiles and directly be informed on any new happenings in their business.
+You can even track exclusively their website or social media profiles and directly be informed of any new happenings in their business.
 Again, you can set up alerts to be notified in real-time, or digests you can receive daily or weekly for a mention overview.

 Tracking a specific website and social media profiles (e.g. Twitter)